 Optical viewfinders have another key advantage that’s particularly relevant for sports and action photographers.
 There is unavoidable screen blackout in the camera’s burst shooting mode as the mirror flips up and down between exposures, but this is rarely an issue – the key point is that there is no lag, and it’s much easier to follow a fast-moving subject with a high-speed DSLR like the Nikon D500, for example, than it is with the average mirrorless camera.

-Even very basic DSLRs will happily offer 600 shots per charge of the battery, but many stretch into four figures.
-The entry-level Nikon D3500 DSLR, for example, can capture up to 1,550 images on a single charge.
+Even very basic DSLRs will happily offer 600 shots per battery charge, but the entry-level Nikon D3500 DSLR, for example, can capture up to 1,550 images on a single charge.
 The very best pro DSLRs can rattle off almost 4000 frames per charge, although this is admittedly with considerably larger batteries.
-With the new Nikon D6 pro DSLR, for example, Nikon claims a stunning battery life of 3,580 shots – and twice that if the camera is used for high-speed continuous shooting.
+With the Nikon D6, Nikon claims a stunning battery life of 3,580 shots – and twice that if the camera is used for high-speed continuous shooting.

 Of course, you can buy spare batteries for cameras in both camps, so whether this is as great an issue or not is debatable.
 One advantage of mirrorless cameras, however, is that many now offer charging through their USB ports, like the Sony A6400, which is very convenient when travelling, though this is starting to appear on DSLRs like the Nikon D780 too.

 The most often claimed advantage of mirrorless systems is that they are much smaller than DSLRs.
-While image processing and sensor technologies vary across DSLRs and mirrorless cameras, the fact that many mirrorless models use the same APS-C and full-frame sensors that you’ll find in DSLRs means that neither system has any inherent advantage when it comes to image quality.
-So actually, this is the main sell of the system: the same size of sensor and image quality as offered by a DSLR without the bulk.
+This is the main sell of mirrorless systems: the same size of sensor and image quality as offered by a DSLR without the bulk.

-Small bodies also means small controls, and users with larger hands may not find those on some mirrorless bodies to be comfortable.
+Small bodies also means small controls, and users with larger hands may not find smaller mirrorless bodies easy to use.
 This extends to touchscreens too, with virtual buttons and controls often too small for then to be keyed comfortably, so although the Nikon D850 DSLR seems huge in comparison to today's full frame mirrorless camera, many of its pro users will prefer its size because it makes it much easier to see and change camera settings – and because it balances better with big lenses, which is what we cover in the next section.

 DSLRs still have an advantage for lens choice, simply because they've been around and supported for decades.
 Anyone that opts for a Canon EOS DSLR today has 30 years’ worth of native optics to choose from, and many more when you factor in compatible third-party options.
-Nikon and Pentax users are arguably catered for even better, with their respective systems happily accepting lenses from even older models without adapters (albeit with some limitations).
-This is especially true for full-frame DSLRs like the Canon EOS 6D II, Nikon D850 and Pentax K-1 Mark II.
+Nikon and Pentax are in a similar position with their DSLR ranges.

 Nikon and Canon have been especially clever with their new full frame mirrorless cameras.
-The Nikon mirrorless Z 6 and Z 7 have a steadily increasing number of native lenses, but you can also get an FTZ mount adaptor for using any of Nikon’s current DSLR lenses without restriction.
+Nikon makes an FTZ mount adaptor for using any of Nikon’s current DSLR lenses without restriction.
 Canon has also launched lens adapters for its EOS R full-frame mirrorless cameras, opening up its entire range of EF DSLR lenses to these cameras.

 Fujifilm and Olympus have also had time to develop their own native lens systems, to the degree that none of the mirrorless camera brands is now at any real disadvantage regarding lens choice (see our list of the best Fujifilm lenses, for example).

-This is where the mirrorless bubble is in most danger of bursting.
+HOWEVER, mirrorless camera lenses are non inherently smaller.
 Mirrorless camera makers can indeed demonstrate that their camera bodies are a lot smaller than their DSLR counterparts, but the same can’t be said for their lenses.

-It’s an inescapable fact that it’s the sensor size that largely determines the size of the lenses that go with it.
-Some mirrorless makers have produced small or retracting lenses that do offer a size saving, but these come with other compromises, and when lens makers produce mirrorless lenses to match the specifications and performance of DSLR lenses, they end up pretty much the same size.
+It’s the sensor size that largely determines the size of camera lenses, not whether. the camera is mirrorless or not.
+Some mirrorless makers have produced small or retracting lenses that do offer a size saving, but when lens makers produce mirrorless lenses to match the specifications and performance of DSLR lenses, they end up pretty much the same size.

 This is where mirrorless cameras have a considerable advantage, and for two main reasons.
 First, their design makes them much better suited to the constant ‘live view’ required for video capture.
 Second, this is where camera makers are concentrating their video capture technologies and where you’re going to get the best video features and performance.

-Actually, DSLRs are where mainstream video with regular interchangeable lens cameras began.
+But let's not forget that DSLRs can shoot video too.
 The Nikon D90 brought HD video to the consumer market, and the Canon EOS 5D II brought DSLRs into the professional videography and film-making arena.

 • Read more: Video jargon explained